trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 tests/example of its own, it can define those after calling `TRIBITS_PACKAGE_DEF()`_, just like with a regular package.
 However, it is rare for a package broken up into subpackages to have its own libraries and/or tests and examples.
-As always, the final command called inside of the ``CMakeLists.txt`` is `TRIBITS_PACKAGE_POSTPROCESS()`_.
+As always, the final command called inside of a package's base ``CMakeLists.txt`` is `TRIBITS_PACKAGE_POSTPROCESS()`_.

-NOTE: The package's ``CMakeLists.txt`` file only gets processed if the package is actually enabled with ``${PROJECT_NAME}_ENABLE_${PACKAGE_NAME}=ON``.
-This is an important design feature of TriBITS is that the contents of non-enabled package's can't damage the configure, build, and test of the enabled packages based on errors in non-enabled packages.
-This is critical to allow experimental ``EX`` test packages and lower-maturity packages to exist in the same source repositories safely.
+NOTE: The package's base ``CMakeLists.txt`` file only gets processed if the package is actually enabled
+(i.e. ``${PROJECT_NAME}_ENABLE_${PACKAGE_NAME}=ON``).
+This is an important
+design feature of TriBITS in that the contents of non-enabled package's can't damage the configure, build, and test of the enabled packages based on errors in non-enabled packages.
+This is critical to allow experimental `EX`_ test-group packages and lower-maturity packages to exist in the same source repositories safely with higher-maturity and more important packages.

 TriBITS Package Core Variables